sesam-community/github-service/README.md

 ``BRANCH`` - Which branch of the repository to retrieve files from.
 Default: master

-``SPARSE`` - If true, only the files specified with FILE_PATH are cloned, rather than cloning the entire repository.
+``SPARSE`` - If true, only the specified files are retrieved, rather than cloning the entire repository.
 Default: false

 ## Example setup